 Thus in the excited state, the electronic configuration of Be is 1s2 2s1 2p1.

 If the beryllium atom forms bonds using these pure orbitals, the molecule might be angular.
 However the observed shape of BeCl2 is linear.
-To account for this, following sp hybridization was proposed.
+To account for this, sp hybridization was proposed as explained below.

 * In the excited state, the beryllium atom undergoes 'sp' hybridization by mixing a 2s and one 2p orbitals.
 Thus two half filled 'sp' hybrid orbitals are formed, which are arranged linearly.

 * These half filled sp-orbitals form two σ bonds with two 'Cl' atoms.